 Yes.
 The church has three all-gender bathrooms including one that is single-stall and handicap accessible.

 While there is no water fountain, we do provide cups people can use for tap water.
-We occasionally have light snacks and or other beverages available but you should not count on food.
+We usually have light snacks available but you should not count on food.
 Quincy Center has several restaurants, coffee shops, and convenience stores where you can purchase your own food and beverages.